xavierchow/simple-redis-lock/README.md

 - acquire
 - release

-The main flow can be found as follows,
+The main flow can be depicted as follows,
 ![flow](images/flow.png)

 ### Eval vs EvalSha